vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/2_Translation/6_Validity_of_all_sacred_texts.md

 and which have been embraced 129 by many cultivated people ||

-126BṛUp 2.4.12-14 and 4.5.13-15 \(almost identical\).
+[^126]: BṛUp 2.4.12-14 and 4.5.13-15 \(almost identical\).
 Walter Slaje argues in favour of the latter as source, since Mīmāṃsakas tend to quote from that dialogue \(Slaje 2007, 141, fn.
 96, where “*not * in 4.4” probably means “*not * in 2.4”\).
 The last sentence is only present in the Mādhyandina Recension of the BṛUp \(published in Böthlingk 1889\), but not in the Kāṇva recension \(which is the one followed by Olivelle in his Olivelle 1996\).
 The same last sentence is also present in a slightly different quote of the same passage in the ŚBh: *na vāre ’haṃ mohaṃ bravīmi, avinaśī*

 *vāre ’yam ātmānucchittidharmā, mātrāsaṃsargas tv asya bhavatīti *\(Frauwallner 1968, p.
 60, ll.20-22\).

-127This risk had already been sensed by Kumārila: “Because even today one sees people who speak out contents which are not found in a sacred text imposing on them the \[wrong appearance\] of having been written in a sacred text”
+[^127]: This risk had already been sensed by Kumārila: “Because even today one sees people who speak out contents which are not found in a sacred text imposing on them the \[wrong appearance\] of having been written in a sacred text”

 \( *dṛśyante hy anāgamikān apy arthān āgamikatvādhyāropeṇa kecid adyatve ’py abhidadhānāḥ*, TV ad 1.3.1 Subbāśāstrī

 1929-1934, p.
 160\).
 Bhattacharyya seems rather modern in inverting the sentence, which thus favours novelty: “The book which is very old is reported by some cunning fellows as a new one” \(Bhattacharyya 1978, p.
 562\).

-128See ŚV codanā 133, section 6.4.5 in Kataoka 2011b, where three invalidating criteria are mentioned, i.e., *vigānāt*
+[^128]: See ŚV codanā 133, section 6.4.5 in Kataoka 2011b, where three invalidating criteria are mentioned, i.e., *vigānāt*

 ‘disagreement’, *chinnamūlatvāt *‘being based on an interrupted tradition’ \(addressed below as *apūrvā iva bhānti*\) and *kaiścid eva parigrahāt *‘being accepted only by a few’.

-129If we want to distinguish it from the preceding *prasiddhi*, it must be “embrace”, “accept as one’s own practice”, cf. *vedapathapravṛtta * in 5.2.3.3.
+[^129]: If we want to distinguish it from the preceding *prasiddhi*, it must be “embrace”, “accept as one’s own practice”, cf. *vedapathapravṛtta * in 5.2.3.3.
 See also the introductory study, section II.4.6.1.

 47